Moodle FAQs - Students

 Where did my old classes go?

-Once the semester is over, your course may be located in your Course Overview block (below the announcements on the dashboard).
-You may need to adjust your view filter to "all" or "past" to locate any courses where the end date has passed.
-Alternatively, all your unhidden courses may be accessible through your Moodle profile.
+Once the semester is over, your course may be located under My Courses.
+You may need to adjust your filter to "all" or "past" to locate courses where the end date has passed.
+Alternatively, all your visible courses are accessible through your Moodle profile.
 An instructor may have chosen to hide the class, however.
 If you need to access old documents or uploads from a previous course that is no longer visible, you should talk to the instructor to help make the class visible again.

 What web browsers does Moodle support?